shreya1303/Move-It/README.md

 # Move-It
-It is a static website created using HTML and Bootstrap framework which functions as Tinder for dogs.
+It is a static website created using HTML and Bootstrap framework which functions as a moving/shifting website.